HassiumTeam/Hassium/docs/Introduction.md

 Hassium uses PEMDAS to evaluate mathematical expressions such as that above.

 Hassium also includes a math family of functions.
-As this documentation is being written there isn't that many at the moment but I will demonstrate the ones that are there in the file MathPrgm.hs:
+As this documentation is being written there isn't that many at the moment but I will demonstrate the ones that are there in the file MathPrgm.has:
 ```
 $SUMMARY: Shows math family$